anuragambuja/data-engineering-gcp/Data Loss Prevention.md

 - Apply API on Cloud Storage, Big Query Data
 - DLP work upon Free form Text, Structured & Unstructured data (image)
 - What to do with this Data
-  - Identify sensitive data
+  - Discover and classify sensitive data
-  - De-identify data
+    - automatic DLP for BigQuery
+    - deep inspection for BigQuery and Cloud Storage
+    - support for structured and unstructured
-    - Masking and Encryption
+    - real-time and at rest
-  - re-identify (In case want to recover original data)

-### De-Identification of Data
+  - De-identify - to help protect data and reduce compliance risk. including masking, tokenization, bucketing, date-shifting, and more
     - Redacation – remove sensitive data
     - Replacement – replace with some tokens (Like Info_type)
     - Masking – Replace one/more character with some other char
     - Encryption – Encrypt Sensitive Data
+  - re-identify (In case want to recover original data)
+    - to understand statistical anomalies that can lead to increased privacy risk.
+- Detectors can be customized to classify/redact new data items.
+E.g., social security numbers in a particular country’s format

 ### Templates

 - Configuration which is define for: